kislayaaakash/weather-app/README.md

 1. Fetches weather data from the external API.
 2. If the API returns valid data:
    - Generate and return weather advice.
-   - If city weather details do not exist in the backup, update the backup with the data and append the `lastUpdated` field with the current UTC time.
+   - If city weather details do not exist in the backup, set the `lastUpdated` field with the current UTC time and update the backup with the data.
    - If the city exists in the backup, generate and return weather advice.
 Update the backup when:
      - The difference between the current UTC time and the `lastUpdated` value is greater than 30 minutes.
      - Check if the first weather entry in the backup is different from the fetched details from the API.
 If so, update the backup.
-     - Before updates, set the `lastUpdated` field with the current UTC time.
+     - Before update, set the `lastUpdated` field with the current UTC time.
 3. **API failure scenarios:**
    - Wrong city input: Return empty data with a corresponding message and status code.
    - Other issues: Fall back to the backup, generate weather advice, and if not found, return a 503 error with the message: "Service temporarily unavailable."